cli-kit/lipsum/README.md

 ## Usage

 ```
-Lorem ipsum is a program used to test help output.
+Lipsum is a program used to generate lorem ipsum text and to test help output
+for the command module.

-If it looks like latin then it does nothing, other more meaningful options that
+If the -l | --latin option is specified and it looks like latin then it does
-have an affect are interspersed, try --align and --format in particular.
-The
+nothing, other more meaningful options that have an affect are interspersed, try
-examples are valid, they illustrate some of the program functionality.
+--align and --format in particular.
+The examples are valid, they illustrate some
+of the functionality of the command module.

+When invoked without the -h | --help option the program will print some lorem
+ipsum paragraphs.

 Usage: lipsum [-jcve] [--json] [--collapse] [--vanilla]
               [--sort=null|false|true|1|-1]